-Here’s the scarier thing: if you have a legal agreement with a supplier, and yet the supplier screws up, you’re the one holding the bag.
+What’s even scarier is this: if your supplier screws up, you’re the one holding the bag.
 No one knows who Target’s HVAC vendor was, but the whole world knows that it was Target whose data was breached.
-You can take your supplier to task and sue their pants off, but you’re still the one who gets the black eye in the marketplace.
+You can take your supplier to court and sue their pants off, but you’re still the one who gets the black eye in the marketplace.

 The PCI compliance standard requires you to look at suppliers involved in any of your sensitive operations.
 You need to identify who they are, what they’re doing, and what their roles and responsibilities are.
-Depending on who the vendor is and what they’re doing for you, certain sub-elements of their responsibilities are going to come into play.
-It even comes down to the janitor, because the janitor has physical access to the facility.
-If the janitor is cleaning the server room, theoretically they could be plugging things into the server or gaining physical access to sensitive data in your organization.
+It even comes down to the janitor, because he or she has physical access to your facility and could be physically exposed to sensitive data.

 - Contact information